 Thanksgiving is a time of family, giving, and tradition.
 Although you probably look forward to seeing familiar faces and enjoying the same dishes you’ve always loved, that doesn’t mean your Thanksgiving decor has to stay the same.

-Orchid Centerpieces With Plaid Decor
+Thanksgiving Centerpieces With Plaid Decor

 Plaid designs with oranges, reds, and browns are normally the traditional pattern during Thanksgiving and fall time.
 It’s what most of us have come to expect, but that doesn’t mean you have to stick to that color scheme.
 Try using pale colors, neutral colors or even bold colors to really capture your guests’ attention.

 Once you have the color scheme set, look for an elegant classic orchid to place at the center of the table.
 If you’re going with bright colors, a white or pale yellow orchid will complement them perfectly.
 If your table decor is more understated, a bright pink or deep purple orchid will add a nice pop of color.

 It’s not always easy to find the right Thanksgiving centerpiece that fits your table and matches the rest of your decor.

 So why not make your own?